What is a Dynamic Purchasing System (DPS)?

 A DPS is a procedure available for contracts for works, services and goods commonly available on the market.
 As a procurement tool, it has some aspects that are similar to an electronic framework agreement, but where new Suppliers can join at any time.
 It has its own specific set of requirements as set out in Regulation 34 of the Public Contracts Regulations 2015.

 It is emphasised that admission to the DPS only requires Suppliers to demonstrate their suitability, ability, and capability to deliver the type of requirements for the applicable Service Category.
 There is no requirement to submit any type of tender as part of the application for admission.
-Therefore the decision on the best value-for-money offering can only be decided at the Tender stage for each individual requirement, and equal treatment requires that all Suppliers on the DPS Agreement have the opportunity to bid.
+Therefore, the decision on the best value-for-money offering can only be decided at the Tender stage for each individual requirement, and equal treatment requires that all Suppliers enrolled to the LCP DPS have the opportunity to bid.

 Benefits for Suppliers of being on a DPS: